Accessibility Statement

 1. Create a safe space for the cat - Find a room with a secure door and windows, a scratching post, and maybe even some cat shelves to allow your cat to have an escape route and feel more secure.

-2. Familiarize through barriers - swap scents, rotate rooms, use a baby gate, and take several days or weeks for each pet to get familiar with each other's smells and sounds.
+2. Familiarize through barriers - Swap scents, rotate rooms, use a baby gate, and take several days or weeks for each pet to get familiar with each other's smells and sounds.

 3. Make leashed introductions - Make sure the dog is securely leashed but allow the cat to come and go.
 The goal is to get to a point where your dog is calm around the cat.